SuperOfficeDocs/superoffice-docs/docs/database/tables/cust-category.md

 ---
-uid: table-cust-category
+uid: table-cust_category
-title: cust\_category table
+title: cust_category table
 description: This table contains entries for categories exposed through a customer language. so.generated: true
 keywords:
   - "database"
   - "cust_category"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"